adityam/filter/README.md

     \processmarkdownfile{filename.md}

+In MkII, either `filename.md` should be in the current directory, or an absolute or relative path of the file must be used.
+In MkIV, the file can be in any directory where ConTeXt searches for files; that is, the current directory, the parent directory, the grand-parent directory, or directories specified by `\usepath`.

 The general macro is `\process<filter>file{...}`, which takes the name of a file **or a url** as an argument and uses that file as the input file for the filter.
 The rest of the processing is the same as with `\start<filter>` ... `\stop<filter>`